WGU is focused on student and graduate success.

 NSSE is a national survey that measures student engagement.
-In 2017, the NSSE polled 517,000 students from more than 725 institutions in the U.S. and Canada—including more-traditional online and brick-and-mortar schools—asking them to rate their experiences.
-Students gave WGU the highest scores possible at levels well above the national average in the following areas:
+In 2019, the NSSE polled 294,507 students from 531 institutions in the U.S. and Canada—including more-traditional online and brick-and-mortar schools—asking them to rate their experiences.
+Students gave WGU the highest scores possible, at levels well above the national average, in the following areas:

 WGU graduates boast degrees that prepare them to succeed in their careers.
-The data below, from a 2017 survey of 301 employers of WGU graduates by Harris Poll and the 2017 National Study of Student Engagement, prove it:
+The data below, from a 2019 survey of 300 employers of WGU graduates by Harris Poll, prove it:

-98% of employers said WGU graduates meet or exceed expectations; 91% said WGU graduates exceed expectations.
+97% of employers said WGU graduates meet or exceed expectations.

-- 82% of WGU graduates reported that the majority of competencies they learned in their programs related directly to their work, compared with 65% nationally.
+- 97% of WGU graduates reported that they would recommend WGU to others, compared with 82% nationally.

-- 89% of WGU graduates were employed in their degree field, compared with 84% nationally.
+- 85% of WGU graduates were satisfied with their overall experience, compared with 75% nationally.

 Impressive average salary increases:

-Source: 2017 Harris Poll Online survey of 1,405 new college graduates nationwide compared with survey of 867 WGU graduates.
+Source: 2019 Harris Poll survey of 1,437 new college graduates nationwide compared with survey of 1,247 WGU graduates.